AdeShennaike/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The closure is used at 'return function' since that is a function being created and reaches out itself to grab something within the personalDice function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+It rolls a random number 2 times.
+It could possibly be the same or 2 different numbers but the way it gets the number will remain the same.

 c.
-What is the lexical scope of `newRoll`?
+What is the lexical scope of `newRoll`? personalDice.
+It exist inside of it and has access to everything within it.

 ### Task 3 - Stretch Goals